MakeSchool-Tutorials/Introduction-to-Angular/P1-ngApp-and-Data-Binding/content.md

 Please follow along and make the most basic angular app you can:

-1. Create a folder called `reddit-angular`.
+1. Create a folder for your prototype.
 In the two root make two files: `index.html` and `app.js`.
 2. For now, ignore `app.js`.
 In `index.html` add the below code.
 2. In your terminal begin a simple http server.
 (You can use one you are familiar with or use this command `sudo npm install http-server -g` and call `http-server`).
 Now open `http://localhost:8080` in your browser.
 3. Type in the input.
 What do you see?